How can food be racist or homophobic? Food doesn’t judge.

 Peters Ice Cream Eskimo Pie – Racist?

 Introduced to Australia in 1921, this is a chocolate-coated block of vanilla ice cream.
 The Australian version of this ice cream has never included a popsicle stick.
-It was originally sold at theatres and sporting events and were a novelty as they were an ice cream that you could eat like a chocolate bar.
+It was originally sold at theatres and sporting events and was a novelty because it was an ice cream that you could eat like a chocolate bar.
 This is the oldest ice cream bar that the company is still producing.
-Ownership of this product has changed hands several times over the years and you can find out more about it on the Australian Food History Timeline
+Ownership of this product has changed hands several times over the years, and you can find out more about it on the Australian Food History Timeline.

-The problem with this product is again the name, as many people native to the Arctic regions consider this a derogatory term as it was widely used by non-native racists.
+The problem with this product is again the name, as many people native to the Arctic regions consider this a derogatory term, as it was widely used by non-native racists.
 When researching where to buy this, it seems they are not that widely available, with only smaller supermarkets and independent stores selling them.
-I’d have guessed that the bigger stores do not sell them due to the name, but they still stock Chicos and Redskins, so perhaps they’re just not that popular.
+I would have guessed that the bigger stores do not sell them due to the name, but they still stock Chicos and Redskins, so perhaps they’re just not that popular.

 What have they done to change?

 As you can probably imagine, early packaging for Eskimo pies both in Australia and in the US featured stereotypical Inuit characters in native clothing.
-Their newer marketing appears to be using blue-eyed white kids in more modern looking ski gear.
-Whilst white-washing is typically seen as a negative thing, this is likely a deliberate move to distance the brand from racial stereotypes.
+Their newer marketing appears to be using blue-eyed white kids in more modern-looking ski gear.
+While white-washing is typically seen as a negative thing, this is likely a deliberate move to distance the brand from racial stereotypes.

 2020 Update – Eskimo Pie Becomes Polar Pie